 Paying for Cancer Treatments – Personal Loans, HSAs, and More

 An average of 1.7 million people are diagnosed with cancer each year in the United States alone.
 Cancer is a widespread and unfair disease that touches many people and can take a terrible toll on a patient’s health, relationships, emotions, and finances.

 The cost of cancer treatments can reach $150,000 or more, according to AARP, in part due to the high cost of prescriptions.
 In fact, 11 of the 12 cancer drugs that the Food and Drug Administration approved in 2012 were priced at more than $100,000 per year, according to a recent AARP article, which puts the cost of medications well out of the range of the average person.

 Luckily, there are options available to help offset the cost of cancer treatments.
 If you or a loved one have been diagnosed with cancer, one of the most important things you can do is start researching costs and potential solutions sooner rather than later.
 Find the information you need to make a game plan.
 It will help ease some of the financial stress that goes along with a cancer diagnosis.

-That’s why we’ve put together this guide chock-full of information on what to expect in terms of treatments and how to afford them.
-Use this information and share it with your loved ones to get the conversation going.
+We want you to be well-equipped to fight back against cancer, which is why we’ve put together this guide on what to expect in terms of treatments and how to afford them.
+Use this information or share it with your loved ones to get the conversation going.

-You can never be completely prepared for cancer – it impacts us all differently.
-However, by referring to this guide, you can help diminish much of the financial anxiety and stress while you or someone you love is fighting cancer.
+You can never be completely prepared for cancer – it impacts us all differently, but by referring to this guide, you can help diminish much of the financial anxiety and stress that goes hand in hand with fighting cancer.

 There’s a lot involved when it comes to treating cancer.
 It can all be a little overwhelming, especially if you don’t come from a medical background.